Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Discussion

 \section{Discussion}

 Instances of phase and frequency entrainment are ubiquitous in biology, for example the circadian rhythms are due to entrainment of sleep-wake cycles by `environmental cues' such as sunlight~\cite{ROSENBLUM2001279}.
 At the same time, entrainment of biological signals by extrinsic inputs are used to treat neurological disorders, for example both frequency and phase entrainment of neuronal responses occur during deep brain stimulation (DBS)~\cite{agnesi15} (DBS is brain stimulation therapy for symptomatic treatment of Parkinsonian tremor).
 Recent findings show that DBS can also be used to treat epilepsy~\cite{wang20}.
-At the same time, phase synchronisation in neuronal populations are believed to play a `pivotal role' in memory processes in humans~\cite{fell11}.
+Phase synchronisation in neuronal populations is also believed to play a `pivotal role' in memory processes in humans~\cite{fell11}.

-For the purpose of this work, we are interested in quantifying phase synchronisation in a biologically inspired population neural network that is parameterised to simulate SSVEP-like signals.
-The objective metrics implemented are similar to those in~\cite{notbohm2016modification}.
-In addition, we also refer to other researches that have defined and demonstrated objectively the degree of phase synchronisation in biological signals~\cite{tass1998,ROSENBLUM2001279,lowet2016quantifying,Lachaux1999}.
-Specifically, we have demonstrated phase entrainment of the \textit{in silico} model output by periodic flicker input using the following synchronisation indices: phase locking value (PLV); normalised Shannon entropy (NSE); and conditional probability index (CPI)~\cite{tass1998,ROSENBLUM2001279}.
-The phase locking values are further used to plot the Arnold tongue, which helps in visualising the range(s) of input signal frequencies and amplitudes that provide the maximum phase locking in the circuit.
+Here, our interest has been in quantifying phase synchronisation in a biologically inspired population neural network that is parameterised to simulate SSVEP-like signals.
+We have demonstrated phase entrainment of the \textit{in silico} model output by periodic flicker input using the following synchronisation indices: phase locking value (PLV), normalised Shannon entropy (NSE), and conditional probability index (CPI).
+The PLVs are further used to plot the Arnold tongue, which helps in visualising the range(s) of input signal frequencies and amplitudes that provide the maximum phase locking in the circuit.
 In addition, we have used polar histograms and phase slip plots for easy visualisation of the phase synchrony, or its absence, in the neuronal populations.
+The objective metrics and visualisation are similar to those in~\cite{notbohm2016modification} as well as other researches that have defined and demonstrated objectively the degree of phase synchronisation in biological signals~\cite{tass1998,ROSENBLUM2001279,lowet2016quantifying,Lachaux1999}.